Great Sand Dunes Guide: Everything You Need to Know

 Off Road on the Medano Primitive Road

 If you are looking for a little adventure on your trip to the Great Sand Dunes National Park, I would suggest exploring the infamous Medano Primitive Road.
 It is a rough road, so you will need the right vehicle if you want to explore it, but the views you will see from the road are spectacular.
-It also gives you access to several amazing back country campgrounds that are quieter and more secluded then the ones I cover in this guide.
+It also gives you access to several amazing backcountry campgrounds that are quieter and more secluded than the ones I cover in this guide.

 Great Sand Dunes Guide - Great Sand Dunes National Park

-For those who don’t have their own horses, but would still like to have the experience of horseback riding within the Great Sand Dunes, Ranchlands (719-378-2356) is the only licensed operator that is allowed to operate within the Great Sand Dunes National Park.
+For those who don’t have their own horses but would still like to have the experience of horseback riding within the Great Sand Dunes, Zapata Ranch is the only licensed operator that is allowed to operate within the Great Sand Dunes National Park.
 I would suggest booking your horseback riding tour well in advance if you are interested.
 If you are an overnight guest at the Zapata Ranch, you can also experience a horseback ride at that historical site as part of your package as well.

 See the Ranger Program at the Amphitheatre